freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-a-typical-workday-and-tasks/task-94.md

 # --description--

 A `security incident` is an event that may be harmful to the safety or security of a company or organization.
 For example, `A security incident like a stolen password needs to be reported immediately.`

 Note on `Harm` and `Harmful`:

 `Harm` means damage or injury to someone or something.
 It refers to causing a negative effect or putting someone or something at risk.
+For example:

-For example, `Touching hot surfaces can cause harm,` means that touching hot surfaces can lead to injury or damage.
+`Touching hot surfaces can cause harm,` means that touching hot surfaces can lead to injury or damage.

 `Harmful` is an adjective used to describe something that can cause harm.
 It means dangerous or risky in a way that could lead to damage or injury.
+For example:

-For example, `Smoking is harmful to health,` indicates that smoking can cause health problems or damage.
+`Smoking is harmful to health,` indicates that smoking can cause health problems or damage.

 These terms are often used to discuss safety and risks, especially in contexts like health, security, and the environment.